MarisolJC/Astrometry_meets_PTAs/README.md

 # Measuring SGWB with Astrometry and PTAs

-This repository contains the codes to calculate and visualise the the Overlap functions reported on 2412.14010.
+This repository contains the codes to calculate and visualise the Overlap functions reported on 2412.14010.